alban-read/M1-MICRO-FORTH/dumbint.md

 Do not use 64 bit values all over the place just because it is a 64bit processor

-Use 32bit values 32 bit values will do.
+Use 32bit values when 32 bit values will do.

 Use bytes if bytes will do.